Harsger/ROOTpostprocessing/README.txt

 LEGEND <text>
  adds <text> on top of legend
 NARROWCANVAS
- same canvas aspect ratio as for superimposer
+ same canvas aspect ratio as for superimposer (default)

 ///////////////////////////////////////////////////////////////////////////////